-Module M2

-Semester Study Block 1

-Duration of module 17 Weeks

-Type of module Core

-How frequently is the module offered Annually

-Admission requirements Successful completion of all modules of Study Block 1

-Level MSc

-Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies

-Module coordinator/respons ible professor Prof. Dr. Larissa Zierow

-Name of lecturer Prof. Dr. Larissa Zierow Building 5, Office 207 E-Mail: Larissa.Zierow@reutlingen-university.de Telephone: +49 7121 271 3004

-Language of instruction English

-Credits (ECTS) 5

-Total workload and breakdown 30 contact hours, 120 h self-study

-Contact hours 2 SWS

-Examination/ type of assessment Assessment 120 Minutes written examination (60%) Project work (40%).
+Module M2 Semester Study Block 1 Duration of module 17 Weeks Type of module Core How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordina- tor/responsible professor Prof. Dr. Larissa Zierow Name of lecturer Prof. Dr. Larissa Zierow Building 5, Office 207 E-Mail: Larissa.Zierow@Reutlingen-University.DE Telephone: +49 7121 271 3004 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment Assessment 120 Minutes written examination (60%) Project work (40%).
 In the project work, students work in teams on analytics problems.

-Digital competencies Practical work with real data on the PC Acquire skills in the open-source statistical software R

-Weighting of grade within programme 5/90

-Learning outcomes Module aims: The goal of the module is to gain both a thorough understanding of statistical methods and the ability to apply them appropriately in the business domain.
+Digital competen- cies Practical work with real data on the PC Acquire skills in the open-source statistical software R Weighting of grade within programme 5/90 Learning outcomes Module aims: The goal of the module is to gain both a thorough understanding of statistical methods and the ability to apply them appropriately in the business domain.
 Well-established process models are covered to identify and solve actual business problems by using descriptive and predictive methods.
 Pitfalls of improper use of data and improper interpretation of results (e.g. correlation versus causation) are highlighted.
 The methods are applied to real-world use cases using R, very broadly used open-source statistics software.
+In particular, the following competencies are covered:

+Professional competencies

-In particular, the following competencies are covered: Professional competencies Students have the ability to describe data requirements for various purposes such as estimation of causal effects Students are able to describe given data sets using standard metrics and test hypotheses statistically Students can analyse and critically reflect on given datasets according to potential shortcomings, such as outlier problems, missing data, confounding variables, and imbalanced data Methodological competencies Students master the presentation and interpretation of descriptive statistics of single variables as well as relations across variables Students are able to interpret data on economic relationships: Correlation vs. causality Students master several methods for quantifying economic relationships: Regression analysis, experiments Students do practical work with real data on the PC and possess basic skills in the statistical software R Students are able to critically evaluate empirical statements in business administration and economics Social competencies Students improve skills of (oral and written) structured communication as well as the ability of working in teams with respect to time constraints Personal competencies • Students can work with previously unknown programming language (R) for statistical purposes in a structured and goal-oriented way Students are able to quickly and concisely select appropriate methods to reduce complex issues to metrics relevant to a problem Learning Outcomes:
+- Students have the ability to describe data requirements for various purposes such as estimation of causal effects - Students are able to describe given data sets using standard metrics and test hypotheses statistically - Students can analyse and critically reflect on given datasets according to potential shortcomings, such as outlier problems, missing data, confounding variables, and imbalanced data

+- Students master the presentation and interpretation of descriptive statistics of single variables as well as relations across variables - Students are able to interpret data on economic relationships: Correlation vs. causality - Students master several methods for quantifying economic relationships: Regression analysis, experiments - Students do practical work with real data on the PC and possess basic skills in the statistical software R - Students are able to critically evaluate empirical statements in business administration and economics

+Social competencies

+Students improve skills of (oral and written) structured communication as well as the ability of working in teams with respect to time constraints

+Personal competencies

+- Students can work with previously unknown programming language (R) for statistical purposes in a structured and goal-oriented way - Students are able to quickly and concisely select appropriate methods to reduce complex issues to metrics relevant to a problem

+Upon completion of the module, students are able to handle the following: